paroxysms/nong-downloader-extension/README.md

 ## Additions.
-- [X] Download from YouTube.
+- [ ] Download from YouTube.
 - [ ] Download from ~~Spotify~~ SoundCloud.
-- [ ] Important hooks and functions for GD coding.
+- [ ] Automatically download to next free song value.
-- [ ] Automatic updates for absolutes extensions library.
+- [ ] Download to custom song value.